Velocity Merchant Services Logo

 2) Outdated POS firmware or app version

 POS systems need updates (annoying but true).
+Old versions can cause issues, and older hardware may not fully support modern contactless POS tap-to-pay experiences.
 Old versions can cause:

 • reader pairing issues,